 |11 shutter flaps per second||10 shutter flaps per second|

 |300 shots per battery charge||260 shots per battery charge|

 |115 x 66 x 55 mm, 393 g||106 x 60 x 42 mm, 310 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DMC-LX100 and the Panasonic Lumix DMC-LX15?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Panasonic LX100 and the Panasonic LX15 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is notably smaller (16 percent) than the Panasonic LX100.
 Moreover, the LX15 is markedly lighter (21 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the LX15 are weather-sealed.